sorawee/pretty-expressive-oopsla23-artifact/artifact-overview.md

 The camera ready version may have different organization (e.g., different section or figure numbering), causing mismatches between the paper and the artifact.
-We will provide an updated artifact that is consistent with the camera ready version, however.
+In the future, and updated artifact that is consistent with the camera ready paper will be available at <https://github.com/sorawee/pretty-artifact>.

 ## Table of contents